microsoft/minecraft-scripting-samples/README.md

  * [howto-gallery](howto-gallery/README.md) - A set of small code snippets that can be played back within the game.
  * [build-challenge](build-challenge/README.md) - A more complex starter script map with the ability to form teams that build structures, that can then be voted on.

+## Useful Tools

+ * [Serein](https://github.com/LoveCouple/serein) - An open source project management tool to quickly create and maintain projects, with useful features such as automatic packaging and automatic deploying.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a